How Much Does Uber Cost? A Detailed Guide

 Short answer: It depends.
 Uber drivers earn different amounts based on their location, the type of ride requests they accept, and whether riders tip.

 Yet, drivers have options available to them that make it possible to earn more money, such as sign-up bonuses and referrals.
-To-date, both rideshare companies have incentives for new drivers.
+Both Uber and Lyft have incentives for new drivers.
 These hefty bonuses are a great way to help new drivers out as they get familiar with the gig.

-For more information on how you can become a rideshare driver go here.
+For more information on how you can become a rideshare driver, visit this page.

 On the other end of the fare is a driver that gets to make a profit from the trip.
 Although drivers do not get to keep the entire sum earned, they do get to keep a large part of it.

-On average, Uber pays their drivers 75% of the total fare, after deducting a “rider fee” which is the other 25%.
-Outside of this amount, drivers are able to keep 100% of the tips they earn.
+On average, Uber pays their drivers 75 percent of the total fare, after deducting a “rider fee” which is the other 25 percent.
+Outside of this amount, drivers are able to keep 100 percent of the tips they earn.